 South Indian breakfasts are legendary.
-If you’re lucky enough to be staying in one of the magical Indian homestays the exotic smell of coriander, coconut and chilli wafting up the stairs will lead you from your bed like the Pied Piper of Hamlyn.
+If you’re lucky enough to be staying in one of the magical Indian homestays the exotic smell of coriander, coconut and chili wafting up the stairs will lead you from your bed like the Pied Piper of Hamelin.
 As you savor a delicious masala dosa, try to figure out the subtle blend of spices that go into this exotic dish.
-A deliciously fluffy pancake wrapped around lightly fried vegetables in a dosa sauce is one of my all time favorite Indian dishes, and when cooked correctly it just melts in your mouth.
+A deliciously fluffy pancake wrapped around lightly fried vegetables in a dosa sauce is one of my all-time favorite Indian dishes, and when cooked correctly it just melts in your mouth.

 Other unmissable breakfast dishes are the mouth-watering iddlis — different forms of dosa — always served with coconut chutney and hot samba.
 Try washing down breakfast the local way with a deliciously sweet filter coffee.